NeCTAR-RC/puppet-mlocate/README.md

 ####`update_on_install`

 Run an initial update when the package is installed.
-Default: true
+Default: false

 ####`conf_file`